FeatureImg

 FeatureImg is built around preset formats so you stay on-canvas while you design:

-1. Open the Open Graph format page or go straight to the editor with the OG preset.
+1. Open the Open Graph format with the canvas locked to 1200 × 630.

 2. Pick a template that matches your tone (editorial, product update, minimal, and others).